 If there’s no shade available, pop back to your vehicle every couple of hours for 15 to 30 minutes in your air conditioning.

-Be sure to encourage your dog to relax throughout the day–it’ll prevent overexertion, which can lead to heatstroke in dogs.
+Be sure to encourage your dog to relax throughout the day — it’ll prevent overexertion, which can lead to heatstroke or other heat-related health problems.

 Use Canine Sunscreen When Needed